 The death penalty does not work as a deterrent to crime and often causes false confessions.
 States that practice executions have the highest homicide rates.

-Pre-filing in Missouri started on December 1 2020, and bills have already been filed by members of both political parties that would take positives steps towards ending the death penalty system.
-Missourians for Alternatives to the death penalty will be following these bills in 2021.
+Pre-filing in Missouri started on December 1 2021, and bills have already been filed that would take positives steps towards ending the death penalty system.
+Missourians for Alternatives to the death penalty will be following these bills in 2022.

-Judicial Override - Judicial Override is the unconstitutional practice when judges override a deadlocked jury to impose death sentences.
+Non-unanimous Jury Sentencing - Non-unanimous Jury Sentencing is the unconstitutional practice when judges override a deadlocked jury to impose death sentences.
 Only two states allow for this - Missouri and Indiana.
 No Missouri jury has imposed a death sentence since 2013.
 The last two death sentences (2017 and 2018) have been judge imposed, and three men are currently living under death sentences imposed by judges, not juries of their peers.
 Eliminating judicial override could stop new death sentences in Missouri.

 Costs of the Death Penalty - We know that Missouri’s capital punishment is arbitrarily applied, more often in counties that can afford it.
 The fiscal impact of the death penalty in Missouri has never been studied.
-We expect this conversation to ramp up in 2021 as legislation has been filed to create a fund to reimburse counties who sequester jurors from other counties for capital cases.
-Because Missouri has never done a cost study, MADP is working with interested legislators to bring attention to the hidden costs of capital punishment.
-In a state with a 400 million dollar budgetary shortfall, it’s time to address the high costs of preserving this antiquated punishment.
+We expect this conversation to ramp up in 2022 as legislation was filed in 2021 to create a fund to reimburse counties who sequester jurors from other counties for capital cases.
+Because Missouri has never done a complete cost study, MADP is working with interested legislators to bring attention to the hidden costs of capital punishment.